 Sangria artichokes are grown along the California coast, in an area known more for its wines.
 The purple vegetable introduced in 2013 is the result of collaboration between Italian and French breeders from a new proprietary seed variety.
 It was developed by a man named Steve Jordan, known to many as the “Artichoke Evangelist.”
 This new purple artichoke was released to coincide with a Locally Grown Artichoke Festival.

 Recipes that include Sangria Artichokes.
 One is easiest, three is harder.

 |Family Spice||Sangria Artichoke with Garlic Butter|

 |The Life & Loves of Grumpy's Honeybunch||Garlic Roasted Sangria Artichokes with Garlic Saffron Aioli|

-Someone spotted Sangria Artichokes using the Specialty Produce app for iPhone and Android.
+Someone shared Sangria Artichokes using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.